 Before image of plain corner of the entryway and after image of the entryway design with coat racks, key holder, leather pillow, wooden bench, wooden shoe storage and indoor plant with text overlay that says No Entryway?
 How to create an entryway with 3 Feet of Space

 Guys….this is PROOF that you don’t need much space to have a fancy entryway!
-I took a simple (boring) corner of our living room and transformed in into a cute and functional entryway with a modern farmhouse style in just 3 weeks.
+I took a simple (boring) corner of our living room and transformed it into a cute and functional entryway with a modern farmhouse style in just 3 weeks.

 And you can totally do it too!
-Everything you see here is budget friendly decor or a DIY project that even a beginner can tackle.
+Everything you see here is budget-friendly decor or a DIY project that even a beginner can tackle.

 If you love this modern farmhouse style, you’ll probably love this modern farmhouse bath too!
 So check that out next.